Robert E. McKee

 These edifices would only portend great structures yet to come.

-Before his death in 1964, Robert E. McKee acted as owner, manager and director of the world’s largest private construction company, leaving behind such monuments as the Los Angeles and Dallas-Fort Worth International Airports, military construction at Los Alamos, Tonapah Test Site in Nevada, Hickam field in Hawaii, and perhaps his most elegant and controversial commission, the chapel at the U. S. Air Force Academy in Colorado Springs, Colo.
+Before his death in 1964, Robert E. McKee acted as owner, manager and director of the world’s largest private construction company, leaving behind such monuments as the Los Angeles and Dallas-Fort Worth International Airports, military construction at Los Alamos, Tonapah Test Site in Nevada, Hickam field in Hawaii, and perhaps his most elegant and controversial commission, the chapel at the U. S. Air Force Academy in Colorado Springs, Colorado.

 In addition to his genius as a builder, McKee was also a man who was determined to enhance the quality of life in his own surroundings.